Capital South Coast: Power FM

 Power FM launched on Sunday 4 December 1988 at 10 am.
 Power FM was designed as a direct competitor to BBC Radio 1 in the area, with a heavy rotation of chart and Top 40 pop and mainstream dance, with quick hourly news and information.
 The station was a music-intensive approach designed to get at the emerging demand for chart music which wasn't available locally, whereas sister station Ocean Sound now provided significantly more speech, coupled with slightly older adult contemporary music.
 The opening presenter line-up included Pete Wardman, Bernie Simmons, Chris Kelly, Adrian Lovett, Chris Pearson and Judy James.
 The launch of Power FM was one hour after that of Ocean Sound and The Gold AM so that the presenters on Power could say that they were Britain's newest radio station.

 Power FM went on to become a very popular radio station, hosting many events including Power in the Park on Southampton Common.
 Ten in all were held between 1995 and 2004.
 The station has had many notable presenters including Scott Mills, Jon Holmes, and Rick Jackson.
-Other presenters included Nik Goodman, Darren Parks, Mike'n'Rich, Des Paul, Rik Scott and Rachel Brookes.
+Rick hosted the breakfast show for 11 years, starting as "Rick's Rude Awakening" in 1997 and then co-hosted with Ana Schofield, Rachel Brookes and Donna Alos along with 'street boy' Maximum Bob who joined the crew in 2001.
+Other presenters included Nik Goodman, Darren Parks, Mike'n'Rich, Des Paul, and Rik Scott.